This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-Georgia is a beautiful country that has been relatively untouched by tourists, generally inexpensive with a very easy going attitude.
-Which is probably why we have heard from many people that after they decided to come for a visit, they ended up never leaving.
+Georgia is a beautiful country that has been relatively untouched by tourists, generally inexpensive with a very easygoing attitude.
+This is probably why we have heard from many people that after they decided to come for a visit, they ended up never leaving.
 But one of the very best reasons to visit Georgia, in my humble opinion, is the cuisine.

-The food that Georgia is most famous for is laced with butter, cheese and more cheese.
-Georgian’s feast on savory dumplings (Khinkali) and fluffy loaves of cheese stuffed bread (Khachapuri) served alongside grilled or roasted meats and washed down with liberal amounts of homemade wine.
+The food that Georgia is most famous for is laced with butter, cheese, and more cheese.
+Georgians feast on savory dumplings (Khinkali) and fluffy loaves of cheese-stuffed bread (Khachapuri) served alongside grilled or roasted meats and washed down with liberal amounts of homemade wine.
 No wonder people decide to never leave once they have gotten a taste of Georgia.

 The innocent enough mushroom caps have a good dose of butter and are topped with one of Georgia’s classic brined cheeses, called sulguni.
-Round wheels of the cheese are sold in tiny shops and markets everywhere.
+Wheels of the cheese are sold in tiny shops and markets everywhere.
 Once baked, the stretchy cheese with its slightly salty and sour flavor is completely addictive.

 Don’t worry, if you can’t find Sulguni cheese, you can substitute it with aged mozzarella or provolone cheese for this recipe.
 As with most Georgian food, the stuffed mushrooms are perfect for sharing with a group of friends with some crusty bread – and all of a sudden, the party has started!